AgentMindStorm/custom-tab-formatter/README.md

 The `credits_input.txt file` should be everything from the first to last contributor credit.
 Exclude the `==============` dividers and anything beyond.
 This file must be in the same folder as the executable.

+Use the `social_media_colors.txt` file to configure a unique color for each social media platform.
+Arbitrary platform names are supported, so the program does not need to be recompiled to add new social media.
+The social media name to match is in the left column, while the formatting color to use is in the right column, separated by one space.
+Formatting colors **must** be one character.

 The `pack_namespace` is arbitrary, but should match the pack the changelog is for.
 For example, Java Aspects uses pack_namespace `java_aspects`.

 Output files are `en_US_[changelog/credits].lang` and `pack_[changelog/credits]_section.json`.
 These names do not match the default resources.
 You must copy their contents into the original resource pack files.